 For full-time students, the program requires a 400 hour Health Sector Internship that students typically complete during the summer between the first and second years of the program.

 Students must confirm their internship with the MBA Center.
-For more information on this process please contact Eric Petersen, MBA Center HSM Liaison, at firstname.lastname@example.org or 617.358.2788.
-See the following links for HSM Internship Form (Part I) and HSM Internship Form (Part II).
+For more information on this process please contact Eric Petersen, MBA Center HSM Liaison, at email@example.com or 617.358.2788.
+See the following link for HSM Internship Form (Part I).

 Faculty Director, HSM Program

 Social Impact MBA